How to Make Memories With Your Kids When You Work Full-Time

-Think about what you remember about growing up with your parents.
-I don’t cherish the toys or lavish gifts.
-I remember and hold on to the late nights when my mom would still be awake when I got home from a date or girls’ night and wanted to hear all about it.
-I remember looking over and seeing my dad walk up to an afternoon tennis match after working all day.
+What do you remember about your childhood?
+I don’t cherish the toys I was given or the lavish gifts.
+I remember and hold on to the late nights when my mom would still be awake when I got home from a date and wanted to hear all about it.
+I remember looking over and seeing my dad walk up to an afternoon tennis match after he worked all day.

 When trying to create special moments with your fast-growing children, especially while trying to juggle work, don’t worry about the things you can replace with money.
 Worry about the things money can’t buy.

-Here are 10 practical ways to spend quality time with your kids when you work full-time:
+10 practical ways to make memories with your kids when you work full-time:

 1. Read to your kids each night.

 You can alternate nights if you have multiple children.
 Reading to two kids every night, let alone more than two, can take forever and you may end up feeling rushed—like you’re checking off a box.
 I usually read to my daughter one night and tuck her in with all of the pomp and circumstance that surrounds bedtime for her…songs, prayers, reenacting some scene from a Disney movie, etc. She needs that.
 That’s how she knows I’m all hers for those few moments.